Gardner Williams (swimmer)

-Gardner Boyd Williams (April 16, 1877 in Jamaica Plain, Massachusetts – December 14, 1933 in Marblehead, Massachusetts) was an American freestyle swimmer.
+Gardner Boyd Williams (April 16, 1877 – December 14, 1933) was an American freestyle swimmer.
 He competed at the 1896 Summer Olympics in Athens.

 Williams competed in the 100 metre freestyle event.
 His time and place are unknown, though he did not finish in the top two.
 He also entered the 1200 metre freestyle competition, not placing in the top three of that event.